-- A modernized statutory liquidity function with improved efficiency and effectiveness for credit unions. - Effective and efficient clearing and settlement for credit unions. - Strategic alignment of downstream investments to optimize capital and value of services.
+- Modernized statutory liquidity function with improved efficiency and effectiveness for credit unions. - Effective and efficient payments, clearing and settlement for credit unions. - Alignment of strategic investments to optimize capital and value of services. - Relevant, future-focused core and discretionary services for credit unions. - SaskCentral financial sustainability and governance reform.